cminyard/gensio/README.rst

 stack gensio on top of another one to add protocol funcionality.
 For instance, you can create a TCP gensio, stack SSL on top of that, and stack Telnet on top of that.
-It supports a number of network I/O and serial ports.  gensios that stack on other gensios are called filters.
+It supports a number of network I/O and serial ports.
+It also supports sound interfaces.  gensios that stack on other gensios are called filters.

 You can do the same thing with receiving ports.
-You can set up a gensio accepter (accepter) to accept connections in a stack.
+You can set up a gensio accepter to accept connections in a stack.
 So in our previous example, you can setup TCP to listen on a specific port and automatically stack SSL and Telnet on top when the connection comes in, and you are not informed until everything is ready.

+gensio works on Linux, BSDs, MacOS, and Windows.
+On Windows, it gives you a single-threaded capable (but also multi-thread capable) event-driven interface (with blocking interfaces available) to simplify programming with lots of I/Os.
+It goes a long way to making writing portable I/O driven code easy.

 A *very* important feature of gensio is that it makes establishing encrypted and authenticated connections much easier than without it.